Dakota Skye (actress): Career

 Skye began working in pornography in 2013, performing under the names Dakota Skye or Kota Sky.
-Her first talent agent said that both Skye's work ethic and "the [juxtaposition] of tiny girl/big penis" (Skye was 5 ft tall) allowed the teen to succeed right away.
+Her first talent agent said that both Skye's work ethic and "the [juxtaposition] of tiny girl/big penis"—Skye was 5 ft tall—allowed the teen to succeed right away.
+By late 2014, AVN reported her measurements as 32A-25-36, and praised her work saying she "turned in dozens of spectacular performances in the past year, and scored her own showcase movie, Meet Dakota Skye for Digital Sin".
 Skye moved to Los Angeles after about 2.5 years to work for Mark Spiegler.

 Prior to December 2018, she took time off from the industry to get sober and address her mental health.
 She was "semi-active" in the field until 2020, working with Brazzers, Burning Angel, Digital Playground, Evil Angel, Girlfriends Films, Hustler Video, Jules Jordan Video, Kink.com, Naughty America, Reality Kings, and more.
 Despite being in her mid-to-late 20s, Skye was still cast as a teen due to her "petite stature […] and omnipresent cherubic expression".
 She appeared in over 300 pornographic videos.

+Awards

-She was nominated for AVN Best New Starlet award in 2015, and Favorite Female Performer award in 2018.
-She also won "numerous porn industry awards, including Porn's Next It Girl, Best 'O' Face, and Best Boy/Girl Sex Scene."
+Skye won "numerous porn industry awards, including Porn's Next It Girl, Best 'O' Face, and Best Boy/Girl Sex Scene."
 She was one of Pornhub's most searched-for performers.

 Death

 During the evening of June 8, 2021, Skye told friends and coworkers that "the FBI and the Mafia were after her [and] she was going to go become a Hells Angel biker".
-Everyone she called refused her a place to stay, so Skye walked from the San Fernando Valley to Los Angeles' Skid Row.
+Everyone she called refused her a place to stay, so she walked from the San Fernando Valley to Los Angeles' Skid Row.
 In the early hours of June 9, Skye asked to nap in a stranger's recreational vehicle; she was seen smoking something before lying on the man's couch.
-A short time later she was discovered deceased.
+A short time later she was discovered deceased there, at 652 Moulton Avenue.